tlehman/octopress/source/_posts/2013-09-29-euclid-gcd-algorithm-in-mix-assembly-language-vs-scheme.markdown

 from.

-First, start by assuming that m and n are positive integers, with m > n, and then the greatest common divisor d is the unique largest integer such that:
+First, start by assuming that m and n are positive integers, with m > n, and then the greatest common divisor d is the unique smallest integer such that:

 <div markdown="0">
   \[ \exists a,b \in \mathbb{Z} : am + bn = d  \]